vmware/versatile-data-kit/CONTRIBUTING.md

 - MINOR version when you add functionality in a backward-compatible manner
 - PATCH version when you make backwards-compatible bug fixes

+# Dependencies Licencing

+Here you can see what licenses are dependencies of Versatile Data Kit: [Dependencies Licencing](https://github.com/vmware/versatile-data-kit/wiki/Dependencies-licensing).

 # Bugs
 ## Where to Find Known Issues